-In print as well as in Revel, The Interpersonal Communication Book includes a variety of features that encourage interaction and self-exploration:
+The Interpersonal Communication Book includes a variety of features that encourage interaction and self-exploration:

 - Integrated exercises appear throughout in every chapter.
 These exercises are part of the narrative but require you to interact with and respond to the material.
-Some of these are brand new, and some of them have been revised and reconfigured from material in the previous edition. - Interpersonal Choice Points that appear in the margins encourage you to apply the principles and skills of the chapters to specific interpersonal situations. - Viewpoints captions encourage you to explore the implications of a variety of communication theories and research findings. - Ethics in Interpersonal Communication boxes present ethical issues and ask what you would do in each of the presented scenarios.
+Some of these are brand new, and some of them have been revised and reconfigured from material in the previous edition. - Interpersonal Choice Points that appear in the margins encourage you to apply the principles and skills of the chapters to specific interpersonal situations.
+All Interpersonal Choice Points are new to this edition. - Viewpoints captions encourage you to explore the implications of a variety of communication theories and research findings. - Ethics in Interpersonal Communication boxes present ethical issues and ask what you would do in each of the presented scenarios.